-During the weekend, one-on-one interviews with our admission counselors are available, though not required.
+During the weekend, one-on-one interviews with our admission staff are available, though not required.
 Interviews will take place on Sunday afternoon and you’ll be notified of your interview time at registration.

 - Assistance is only available for students living in the United States, U.S. Virgin Islands and Puerto Rico.

 - Travel costs cannot exceed $600.
 Any additional costs must be covered by the student.
-(Students should book travel with our travel agency as soon as they are approved).
+(Students should book travel with our travel agency as soon as they are approved.)

 - We cannot provide travel assistance for family members.

 - We're able to provide travel assistance for attendance to one Celebration of Diversity weekend.

 If your parents or guardians plan on spending the night in Pittsburgh or you plan to extend your visit, see our travel and accommodations information for local hotel recommendations and be sure to ask for Carnegie Mellon's special rates.
 Most of these hotels provide complimentary shuttle service to and from campus.

 You can also find directions to campus and information about the 28X Airport Flyer Bus on the travel and accommodations page.

 Overnight hosting is only available on Saturday and Sunday night of Celebration of Diversity Weekends.
 Overnight accommodations aren’t available for parents or guardians of participants.

 Celebration of Diversity weekends are designed to be informative to students, parents/guardians and counselors.
 Please keep in mind that this is a true-to-life college experience so that your student can see if Carnegie Mellon is a good fit academically and socially.

-Throughout the weekend, parents and counselors follow the same schedule of events as the students.
-On Monday, parents and counselors can also attend a complimentary continental breakfast, classes and a parent session on campus life.
+Throughout the weekend, parents and counselors follow a slightly different schedule of events.
 Counselors interested in attending should call 412-268-2082 to make arrangements with a Celebration of Diversity Coordinator.

 Beginning Saturday at the time of registration and lasting until Monday at 5 p.m., a 24-hour hotline will be activated for parents and visiting students.
 This hotline will provide parents and students with a direct connection to an Office of Admission representative at any time during your visit.
 If you experience an emergency, please call the Carnegie Mellon Campus Police at 412.268.2323.